 The Lorentz transformation (aka Lorentz transform) was a mathematical attempt to explain the apparent constancy through effects of motion on the dimensions of objects.
 Einstein showed the transform was consistent with a model of nature that matched experiment, but at the cost of throwing away our preconceived notion of simultaneity, events occurring at the same instant in time: that whether two events are simultaneous depends on the relative motion of observers.
 The theory demands the Lorentz transform rather than the Galilean transformation (aka Galilean transform).
 The latter matches our intuitive senses and everyday experiences and at typical everyday speeds (aka non-relativistic speeds), the two converge.
 (The adjective relativistic is often used specifically to specify a regime in which relativity plays a significant role, particularly, involving speeds near c, the speed of light in a vacuum).
 This was termed relativity, then later special relativity (SR) once Einstein developed general relativity (GR), which extends it, also modeling gravity.

 Relativity shows how even though you and your surroundings may be in motion, that motion isn't evident unless you can observe something moving relative to you.
-In addition to Einstein's conceptions the term is also used for earlier explications of this concept, that didn't take into account factors evident more recently when Einstein tackled the problem.
+The term relativity is now also commonly used for earlier explications of this concept, such as the term Galilean relativity, which didn't take into account factors evident when Einstein turned his attention the problem.